 Call for Papers

-The aim of the workshop is to bring together researchers and practitioners from Natural Language Processing (NLP) and the legal domain to:
+Following the success of the first NLLP Workshop, we aim to bring together researchers and practitioners from Data Science (DS), Natural Language Processing (NLP), Machine Learning (ML) and other Artificial Intelligence (AI) disciplines, and the legal domain.

 We welcome all submissions describing original work with one or more of the following contribution types:

 Applications of DS/AI/NLP/ML to legal tasks including:

 Case Outcome Analysis and Prediction